 Is your situation a legal dispute?
-As a Member of Congress, I cannot intervene in any civil or criminal legal matter.
+As a Member of Congress, I cannot intervene in any civil or criminal legal matters.
 If you have legal concerns and need advice, you can find a list of legal service providers in our area here.
 In addition, I am unable to assist you with problems involving Texas state agencies, such as child support services.
 You may want to contact your Texas state official.
 You can find your Texas state official by clicking here.

 Is your case within the agency’s normal processing time?
 It is rare that a case can be “sped up” for any reason other than extreme hardship.
 If you believe your situation merits faster processing, please contact my office in San Antonio or Austin.
 My staff will discuss your situation and help you determine the proper strategy.

 Do you reside in the 35th Congressional District of Texas?
 Congressional courtesy requires that each Member of Congress be given the opportunity to serve his or her constituents.
 To determine if you reside in the 35th Congressional District of Texas, please enter your address and zip code here.

 If you are still unsure whether I can assist you with your case, please contact your nearest office, either San Antonio or Austin.
 My staff will work with you to determine your next steps.